 Biagio Cavanna (b.
 Novi Ligure, 1893 – d.
 Novi Ligure, December 21, 1961) was an Italian track cyclist and sports manager, who became famous for having discovered and initially coached campionissimi (champions of champions) Costante Girardengo and, later, Fausto Coppi.

-He dedicated himself to the sport from a young age, before the boxing and then to cycling, competing until late in life.
-It was during a Six Days in Dortmund in 1936, to feel the first symptoms of the blindness.
+He dedicated himself to the sport from a young age, before boxing and then to cycling, competing until late in life.
+It was during a Six Days in Dortmund in 1936, to feel the first symptoms of blindness.

-Became blind, he managed to get into the history of cycling as a massage therapist and trainer of champion cyclists.
+Became blind, he managed to get into the history of cycling as a massage therapist and trainer of many champion cyclists.